Cook Children's Neuroblastoma program is a leader in providing diagnosis and treatment for patients with neuroblastoma.

 Treating neuroblastoma is complex and often requires the expertise of many different doctors, nurses, and other health professionals.

 Our neuroblastoma team, comprised of a clinical, surgical and research team, is able to meet the many needs of patients with neuroblastoma and those of their family members as well.
 Our clinical team is headed by Meaghan Granger, M.D., a pediatric oncologist with special emphasis in neuroblastoma.
-Our surgical team is headed by James Miller, M.D., a technically proficient surgeon with extensive neuroblastoma experience.

 Many other specialists may be involved in your child's care as well, including nurse practitioners, nurses, psychologists, social services staff, rehabilitation specialists and other health professionals.